Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 It moved the story away from the obvious system failure: a government web portal exposed documents without meaningful access control.
 It moved attention toward a 19-year-old who changed numbers in a URL, downloaded files, and got arrested.

+It also moved attention away from where power actually lived.

+Not with my local elected officials.

+Not with the people most voters could name, call, shame, or replace.

+The real authority was buried in the permanent state: deputy ministers, privacy officials, technology executives, corporate security, departmental counsel, communications staff, and the internal machinery that can turn a web application failure into a police matter before the public understands what happened.

 That was the underlying problem.
 Once the province described its own exposed records as a hack, responsibility moved from the people who built, approved, operated, and defended the system to the teenager who touched the evidence.
 "Hack" was not a technical description.
 It was a liability transfer.

 The technical issue was not subtle.
 Sequential identifiers are not authorization.
 HTTPS is not access control.
 A document being reachable from a public URL is not the same thing as a protected record.
 If the only thing between a citizen and someone else's FOIPOP package is changing `id=1234` to `id=1235`, the problem is not an elite cyberattack.